tornikegomareli/instant-ios-sdk/docs/Query/QuerySystemV0.md

 ## Overview

-Version 0 of the query system implements **server-side query execution** without optimistic updates.
-This follows the admin SDK pattern where the server handles all query processing and returns structured JSON results.
+Version 0 of the query system implements **server-side query execution** without a full client-side triple store or offline mode.

+The server executes the query and returns **datalog-style results** (join rows / triples).
+The Swift SDK then performs a **client-side assembly step** to produce an InstaQL-like, nested JSON shape suitable for decoding into your Swift models.

+This hybrid approach keeps the client simpler than the full JavaScript Reactor/store architecture, while still supporting linked entity results (e.g. `posts` with `author`).

 ## Architecture